 15-17 Tavistock Place

 I am a biostatistician and epidemiologist with interests in methodology, applied research in various epidemiological and public health topics, and software development.
-I graduated in in Biology at the University of Florence (Italy) in 2003, then completed a MSc in Biostatistics at the University of Bologna in 2005 and a 3-years post-graduate School of Biometry and Medical Statistics at the University of Milan in 2009.
-I was awarded a PhD on Medical Statistics at LSHTM in September 2011, with a thesis on statistical methods for studying temperature-health associations.
+I graduated in in Biology at the University of Florence in 2003, then completed a MSc in Biostatistics at the University of Bologna in 2005 and a 3-years post-graduate School of Biometry and Medical Statistics at the University of Milan in 2009.
+I was awarded a PhD on Medical Statistics at LSHTM in September 2011.
 I worked as an epidemiologist and statistician at the Centre for Study and Prevention of Cancer (CSPO) in Florence, before joining LSHTM in 2007.
 Since then, I have been part of the Department of Medical Statistics and currently of the Department of Social and Environmental Health Research.

 I co-organise the Statistical Computing module of the MSc in Medical Statistics, and coordinate workshops on the R software for the Talent and Educational Development (LSHTM staff) and Transferrable Skills Programme (LSHTM research degree students).
-I am responsible for lecture and practical sessions on Time Series Analysis within the Environmental Epidemiology module of the MSc in Public Health, and within the Advanced Statistical Modelling module of the MSc in Medical Statistics, and the Evaluation of Public Helath Interventions within the MSc in Public Health.
+I am responsible for lecture and practical sessions on time series methods within the Environmental Epidemiology module of the MSc in Public Health, the Advanced Regression Methods module of the MSc in Medical Statistics, and the Evaluation of Public Helath Interventions within the MSc in Public Health.
 I am also a Lecture Speaker and Practical Group Leader in the Basic Statistics module of the MSc in Public Health.

 Visit my personal web page.

 I am a founding member of the Centre for Statistical Methodology, which promotes research and training on statistical methods within LSHTM, and the co-ordinator for two if its themes (time series and statistical computing).
 In particular, I am responsible for the activities of the Centre about the R software.
 I am a member of the Exam Board and of the Course Committee of the MSc in Medical Statistics.
 I am the coordinator of the Environmental & Health Group in the Department of Public Health Environments and Society.